 We were on the move all morning hitting all the fast water seams and pocket water we could find.
 David told us that the fast water is where the trout had access to the most oxygen this time of year.

 The sun had hit this area so I decided to fish it on my knees.
 These trout are extremely spooky so concealment is a must under bright conditions.
 I have landed stock trout on the Sipsey close by but not here.

 Beautiful wild rainbow landed using my 9 ft.
 Hardy Streamflex.
-This fly rod with its light weight at less than 3 oz. was perfect for the nymphing areas I was fishing.
+This fly rod with its lightweight at less than 3 oz. was perfect for the nymphing areas I was fishing.
 Jason and I will put this trip in our memory bank as one we both will remember.
-I'm go glad Jason has a job where he can come home at least 6 times a year to fish with me.
+I'm so glad Jason has a job where he can come home at least 6 times a year to fish with me.